MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

 # Create Teams app package

-If you're planning to distribute your  Microsoft Teams app, you need to create an app package.
+To distribute your Microsoft Teams app, you need to create an app package.
 A valid app package is a ZIP file (compressed zip file) that must contain the following files:

 * **App manifest**: Describes how your app is configured, including its capabilities, required resources, and other important attributes.
 * **App icons**: Each package requires a color and outline icon for your app.